 What is the Magic Food Bus?

-Officially opened on September 21, 2016, the Magic Food Bus seeks to alleviate the challenges of food insecurity faced by college students and their families.
-The bus provides non-perishable food items, toiletries, and other items to MxCC students and staff.
-The bus is operated by the students of the college and volunteers.
+Officially opened on September 21, 2016, the goal of the Magic Food Bus is to alleviate the challenges of food insecurity faced by college students and their families.
+The food pantry provides non-perishable and perishable items, pet supplies, personal hygiene products, and menstrual products.
+The Magic Food Bus partners with Connecticut Foodshare.
+The pantry is operated by student workers, volunteers, human service interns, and with substantial in-kind support from the college.
+The Magic Food Bus provides food bags to students for Thanksgiving and boxed lunches during each final exam week.

-- New Food Pantry Provides for Staff, Students at Middlesex Community College (Hartford Courant)
+- New Food Pantry Provides for Staff, Students at CT State Middlesex (Hartford Courant)

 - Connecticut Community Colleges Open Food Pantries for Students and Faculty (WNPR)